PapenfussLab/gridss/Readme.md

 * Reduce number of worker threads.
 A large number of input files being processed in parallel results in a large number of files open at the same time.
 * Increase your OS limit on open file handles (eg `ulimit -n _<larger number>_`)

+# Visualisation of results

+## VcfBreakendToReadPair

+IGV support for VCF breakend notation is quite poor.
+As a workaround, GRIDSS includes VcfBreakendToReadPair - a utility for converting VCF breakends to repsentative read pairs.
+Each breakpoint is represented by a pair of reads, one for each breakend.
+The breakend location is at the end of the read so when viewing in IGV, the read will point in the direction of the breakend location.
+Anchored bases from split reads, assembly, or read pairs are shown using CIGAR M operators with gaps in support encoded as D.
+Note that this currently does not include anchored read pairs supporting an assembly that supports the breakpoint, only direct read pair support.

+Breakend positions are marked with X CIGAR operators and imprecise breakend locations, due to either a microhomology or assembly of read pairs, using XNX CIGAR operators to show the range of possible breakend location.
+This gap does look unfortantely similar to a D gap in support.
+Ideally, the visualisation issues around fusion calls will be resolved by proper VCF breakend in IGV.

+## *output*.idsv.working/*output*.idsv.assembly.bam

+The file contains all successfully realigned assemblies.
+Each assembly is encoded as a read pair, the first read on the pair containing the assembly at the assemblied location, the second containing the alignment of the unanchored breakpoint bases.
+All anchoring assemblies are mapped to the positive strand regardless of breakpoint orientation (this can usually be inferred by the soft clip location).
+Assemblies with untemplated sequence in the breakpoint are represented by soft clipped bases at the start of the second read.

+For aassemblies spanning multiple fusions, an assembly read pair is written for each spanning fusion.
+The name of the assembly read pair is suffixed with a number at each remote location (eg asm1_r_0, asm_r_1, ...) to indicate that the assembly originates from a remote location.

+For example, an A-B-C fusion pair spanning by an assembly originating from A would have a read pair asm1_r, the first of the pair containing the full assembly with a soft clip starting at the end of a, the second of the pair would align to the start of B to the end of B, contain the unanchored bases of the assembly, and have additional soft clipped bases after the end of B indicating.
+A second read pair labelled asm1_r_0 represents the spanning of the second fusion and the first read could map to B with soft clips on both side, with the second in the pair mapping to C indicating the fusion event.